farzanaa07/ProjectCRUDApp/README.md

 I added columns in my Jira board so that there was a column for each of the elements: project planning, coding, testing and deployment.
 Once I completed my tasks, I would move the tasks to the completed column.
 I also included a column with all the user stories.

 Front End Design
 I used ASP.Net and C# to create the front end designs.
 The user is able to open the app to the Home page which has links to the relevant tables.
-I used HTML to be able to do this in ASP.NET
+I used HTML to be able to do this in ASP.NET.

 Risk Assessment
 Screenshot of the risk assessment matrix is pictured below.
 ![image](https://user-images.githubusercontent.com/70802911/117581766-69e52380-b0f6-11eb-88ee-54a2d5d423bb.png)

+Improvements

+- make the app more aesthetically pleasing by using Bootstrap in CSS
+- ensure that the update and delete functions in my restaurant and recipe controllers functioned.
+- do more tests so that all three of my controllers reached 100% coverage and test the Home controller.
+-